- Free delivery over £40

 One sachet contains enough cream to cover a wart area of 20 cm2 (approx. 3 square inches).
 Each sachet should be thrown away (including any leftover cream) after a single application.
 Use a new sachet for every day of treatment.

 Men with warts under the foreskin should pull the foreskin back each day and wash underneath it.

 Continue to use Aldara cream as instructed until your warts have completely gone.
 Do not use Aldara cream for more than 16 weeks in the treatment of each episode of warts.
 If your genital warts have not cleared after 16 weeks treatment with Aldara cream you should see your GP to discuss alternate treatment for your genital warts.

 Aldara cream can cause some side effects during use due to the sensitivity of the skin you are applying it to.
-These side effects are generally not serious and should subside within around 2 weeks after you treatment is complete.
+These reactions are generally not serious and should subside within around 2 weeks after your treatment is complete.

 Please read the following warnings before using Aldara cream to ensure it is safe and effective for you.

 - If you have open sores: do not start using Aldara cream until after the sores have healed.

 - If you have internal warts: do not use Aldara cream in the urethra (the hole from which urine is passed), the vagina (birth canal), the cervix (internal female organ), or anywhere inside your anus (rectum).
 Do not apply Aldara internally.